Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Claypool has averaged 48.7 receiving yards per game in his three career matchups against the Ravens, 4.8 fewer than his over/under for Sunday's game.
+- Against the Ravens, Claypool has averaged 48.7 receiving yards per game in his three career matchups, 4.8 fewer than his over/under for Sunday's game.

-- Claypool has caught a touchdown pass versus the Ravens once, but did not have multiple TDs in that game.
+- In three matchups, Claypool has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Ravens.

-- This week Claypool will face the NFL's worst pass defense (296.4 yards allowed per game).
+- The Ravens are allowing 296.4 passing yards per game this year, the NFL's worst pass defense.

 Recent Performances

-- In last week's matchup with the Browns, Claypool grabbed three passes for 17 yards while being targeted nine times.
+- In last week's game against the Browns, Claypool was targeted nine times and recorded three catches for 17 yards.

-- Over his last three outings, Claypool has collected 70 yards on seven receptions, averaging 23.3 yards per game, on 17 targets.
+- Claypool has caught seven passes on 17 targets for 70 yards over his last three outings, averaging 23.3 yards per game.

 Claypool's Pittsburgh Teammates